Southampton-RSG/2021-11-1-socobio-crs/novice/python/08-cmdline.md

 ideally want to be able to pass in the filename to process as a parameter.
 Then, we can run the script on any data file we like.

-Fortunately, Python can handle **command line arguments**, which are passed to our script in the list `sys.argv[]` we we can use.
+Fortunately, Python can handle **command line arguments**, which we've already seen in our Bash lesson.
+In Python, arguments are passed to our script in the list `sys.argv[]` which we can use.
 This feature is provided by the Python standard `sys` library, so similarly to how we imported our temperature conversion functions, we need to import the `sys` library.